Assistance programs in Bell County Texas.

 Utility Bill Help from Bell County / Killeen H.E.L.P.
 Center - This is a department of Bell County Texas that offers help and cash grants that can be used for emergency assistance.
 They can also act as a facilitator between utility companies and families who need help, they can teach energy-saving classes, and they can provide grants that will help families with paying their energy and cooling bills one time or for up to three months.

-Last year the H.E.L.P. center assisted over 3,100 households in Bell County with emergency financial aid and cash grants.
-Of those who received aid, about 1,050 lived in Killeen.
+The H.E.L.P. center generally assists thousands of households in Bell County with emergency financial aid and cash grants.
+Of those who received aid, a large number live in Killeen.
 Besides the H.E.L.P.
 Center, there are other places to turn to for help.
 Some churches, non-profits, and other charitable organizations in Bell County such as the Salvation Army also help people who can't afford their utilities, and these organization can often provide other assistance as well, such as medical bill assistance.

 In addition, the H.E.L.P.
 Center partners with other local organizations and they provide other resources and additional aid such as job search or job training assistance.
 There are also career fairs, free work items passed out as well as skills training.

 Stop by the Killeen H.E.L.P.
 Center is at 201 E. Avenue D or call them at 254.519.3360 to learn more or apply for assistance.

 Christian Assistance Network - This non-profit charity organization provides limited financial assistance with paying utilities and also offers referral services to those in need of help.
 They tend to focus on food, rent, and basic needs.
 Other resources include money raised from the community for school supplies or Christmas assistance.
 Killeen Texas.
-Call (254)634-0178, or click here.
+Call (254)634-0178, or click here for Christian Assistance Network.

 Bell County Human Services – A couple locations operate in the county.
 The center runs an Outreach program of the Bell County Human Services Department.
 The H.E.L.P.
 Center provides a variety of assistance programs and support services.
 They include educational programs that are directed at helping heads of households to become self-sufficient.